shamanec/GADS/docs/provider.md

 - Execute `./GADS provider` providing the following flags:
   - `--nickname=` - mandatory, this is used to get the correct provider configuration from MongoDB
   - `--mongo-db=` - optional, IP address and port of the MongoDB instance (default is `localhost:27017`)
-  - `--provider-folder=` - optional, folder where provider should store logs and apps and get needed files for setup.
-Can be 1) relative path to the folder where provider binary is located or 2) full path on the host.
-Default is the folder where the binary is currently located, default is `.`
+  - `--provider-folder=` - optional, folder where provider should store logs and apps and other needed files.
+Can be relative path to the folder where provider binary is located or full path on the host - `./test`, `.`, `./test/test1`, `/Users/shamanec/Desktop/test` are all valid.
+Default is the folder where the binary is currently located - `.`
   - `--log-level=` - optional, how verbose should the provider logs be (default is `info`, use `debug` for more log output)

 ### Dependencies notes